NEAR-Edu/welcome-track/docs/developers/01-getting-started/02-react-tutorial.md

 ## The steps

-The steps we will follow are layed out here:
+The steps we will follow are laid out here:

 1. [create a NEAR Account](#1-create-a-near-account)
 2. [create a new React app using `cra-template-near-js`](#2-create-a-react-application)